 Insulin is a hormone secreted by a set of cells called beta cells in the pancreas.
-Insulin helps in absorption of sugar by other cells of the body to get energy.
-Insulin resistance is a condition wherein the cells are not able to absorb blood sugar, thereby increasing blood sugar level.
-High blood sugar level triggers the beta cells in the pancreas to produce more insulin which in turn contributes to a high insulin level in the blood stream.
+Insulin helps in the absorption of sugar by other cells of the body to get energy.
+Insulin resistance is a condition wherein the cells are not able to absorb blood sugar, thereby increasing blood sugar levels.
+High blood sugar level triggers the beta cells in the pancreas to produce more insulin which in turn contributes to a high insulin level in the bloodstream.
 This eventually leads to latent autoimmune diabetes in adults and type 2 diabetes.
 If the blood glucose level in your body is not as high as in type 2 diabetes but is higher than normal, then the condition is considered to be prediabetes.

 Acarbose has been found to act in the intestines wherein it slows down glucose uptake by the intestinal cells.
 This reduces the requirement of insulin thereby reducing the release of insulin by the beta cells of the liver.
 Acarbose has been found to reduce the change of development of diabetes by about 25 %.
-The use of thiazolidinediones drugs have also been found to act by increasing insulin sensitivity.
-A few other medications that have proved beneficial for treating severe insulin resistance are cyclophosphamide, prednisone and rituximab.
-Insulin resistance can also be treated by bariatric surgery like gastric bypass, gastric banding and sleeve gastrectomy.
+The use of thiazolidinediones drugs has also been found to act by increasing insulin sensitivity.
+A few other medications that have proved beneficial for treating severe insulin resistance are cyclophosphamide, prednisone, and rituximab.
+Insulin resistance can also be treated by bariatric surgery like gastric bypass, gastric banding, and sleeve gastrectomy.
 This has been the most effective treatment for obese patients who have not been able to reduce weight with other options like medication and exercise.

 Person diagnosed with excess level of glucose in the blood that are also overweight, have family history of diabetes, sleep problems, regular smoking, and old age and due to some other drugs like use of steroids, are eligible for treatment.